Talabat

 Turn on Healthy Mode to get food insights tailored to your health needs while you browse and order.

-Select your health conditions, allergies, or food preferences so we can personalize what you see.
+Select your health conditions, allergies, or food preferences to personalize what you see.

-Select your health conditions, allergies, or food preferences so we can personalize what you see.
+Select your health conditions, allergies, or food preferences to personalize what you see.

 1. Smart Restaurant Filtering